T2WIN/alstom_finetuning/document_embedding_pipeline/README.md

   * Use the imperative, present tense: "add" not "added" nor "adds".
   * Don't capitalize the first letter.
   * No dot (.) at the end.

+## Project build

+This project is built using a pyproject.toml in editable mode.